syncfusion-content/typescript-docs/TypeScript/MaskEdit/getting-started.md

-* Now build your application, so that the **app.ts** file will compiled and automtically generated the **app.js** file which is added to your project (User have nothing to do with this file).
-Now, whatever code changes that you make in **app.ts** file will be reflected in app.js file by compiling     build the aplication.
+* Now build your application, so that the **app.ts** file will compiled and automatically generated the **app.js** file which is added to your project (User have nothing to do with this file).
+Now, whatever code changes that you make in **app.ts** file will be reflected in app.js file by compiling     build the application.